astralfrontier/astralfrontier.org-OLD/content/pages/settings/falkens-matrix.md

 **1977:** ENCOM has become one of the world's leading computer companies. ([TRON])

-_Ed Dillinger uses ENCOM's defense contractor access to learn about Falken's machine-learning system - an offshoot of the Colossus program.
+_Thanks to ENCOM's defense contractor access, Ed Dillinger learns about Falken's machine-learning system - an offshoot of the Colossus program.
 He puts together a small team within ENCOM to adapt the software to run on ENCOM's systems.
-The software begins as a chess program but grows quickly, and is dubbed the Master Control Program._
+Using Falken's research as a guideline, they start it out as a chess program.
+It goes on to become the Master Control Program._

-Dr. Alex Harris develops an AI called "Proteus IV" (Colossus and Guardian being Proteus I and II, with the MCP being considered Proteus III).
+Dr. Alex Harris develops an AI called "Proteus IV".
 Proteus IV developed a protein-based antigen with the potential to treat leukemia. ([DS])

 Susan Harris is forced to give birth to a biological clone of the Harris' daughter, which is implanted with Proteus' knowledge. ([DS])